muuankarski/blog/karskitools/index.md

+---
+layout: default
+title: karskitools
+---

-## Introduction
+## karskitools-package for R

-**karskitools**-package: Collection of functions to facilitate reproducible analysis with R, knitr and pandoc
+*Collection of functions to facilitate reproducible analysis with R, knitr and pandoc*

 ## Installation